kitinfo/network-gamepads/protocol/protocol.md

 ```

 This message contains informations about the extents and capabilities of an absolute axis.
-The client should send this message for every absolute axis of the device it wants to use.
+The client must send this message for every absolute axis of the device it wants to use.

 The data part consists of